 Classroom training can cost between US $500 – US $2000 depending on the country of residence.
 Attending classes physically has its costs and inconvenience due to its pre-scheduled manner, and it also requires the aid of a tutor, hence it is more expensive out of all the certification training methods.

-Online classes offer a much more flexible way to achieve your PMP certification.
+Online PMP courses offer a much more flexible way to achieve your PMP certification.
 For people who have already busy schedules, work full time or have family commitments, online courses offer the flexibility to be able to choose the hours you study and attend classes.

 Online classes are available in two main options.
 One is to view and run through course material at your own pace, with the ability to re-watch course tutorials.
 The other online option is to watch courses live at a specific time each week.
 This is an excellent option for those in remote areas that cannot access in-class training locations.